 Pituitary gland function

 The pituitary gland is a gland that protrudes from a part of the brain called the hypothalamus.
 The hypothalamus is linked to a wide range of hormonal functions, including growth and thyroid function.
-Older research suggests that the pineal gland can alter the behavior of the pituitary gland.

 Melatonin may block the pituitary gland from secreting hormones that play essential roles in the development of the ovaries and testes and regulate functions such as the menstrual cycle.